JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 ### A Helpful Mnemoic for `git rebase`
 A helpful mnemonic for `git rebase` arguments (by **Sam Livingston-Gray**):
-  The two following command chains are identical in behavior:
+  The two following command chains are identical in _behavior_ (not in result):

   1. ```bash
       #{1}